dyota257/wrestlingscoreboard/to-do.md

+# SmoothComp era:
+The site is on Render.com (https://wrestlingwa.onrender.com/)
+Every tournament:
+- update smoothcomp.ejs and smoothcomp_announcer.ejs with the newest smoothcomp mat URLs
+- push to GitHub
+- pushing to GitHub will automatically push to Render.com

 # To-do list
 ## From November tournament
 [ ] it would be easier to click on the row of the table and immediately set the matchID to that row